 Richardson earned her Bachelor of Fine Arts degree in Painting from the Pacific Northwest College of Art.
 Her work has earned her many awards, including the William T. Colville Grant, a Finalist place in both the 2005 and 2010, Art Kudos International Exhibitions, and an award in the Blanche Ames National Art Competition.
 She has shown across the United States, including Pennsylvania, Maine, Massachusetts, California, Oregon, and Washington.
 Her work is widely collected across the US, Germany, and Italy.

 Oil on canvas painting by Shannon Richardson.
-16 x 20 inches
+Canvas 9 x 12 inches